 - Add raisins and fennel seeds.
 Stir to combine.

-- In a measuring cup, mix together egg replacer and yogurt.
+- In a measuring cup, mix together prepared egg replacer and yogurt.

 - Add to dry ingredients and stir to combine thoroughly.